smxi/acxi/README.txt

 to use the -f/--force option.

 It can also be used to autotag your collection.
-Read the man page for more on auto tagging.
+Read the man page for more on auto tagging and info file processing.
 It can also generate new checksum files (md5 and ffp) if you need those for some reason, and verify existing md5 hashes and flac file integrity, embed cover art into existing tagged files, and much more.

 ================================================================================
 DEPENDENCIES